A Seat At the Table for Everyone

 2) We feast graciously.

 How can you bring grace to the tables you sit at?
 Eating with your family, or even just with a certain person in your family, is a place to communicate the graciousness of the gospel.
-How can you ensure that no one that joins your table feels unworthy or unwelcome but instead feels loved and that they belong?
+How can you ensure that no one who joins your table feels unworthy or unwelcome but instead feels loved and that they belong?
 I’m not saying that you have to approve of everything this person is doing or has done, and you may need to sidestep a conversation with a quick, “Well, I think we might disagree on this; why don’t we discuss something different?”
 But you can do these things in ways that can graciously communicate warmth.
 (READ: How to Love in Disagreements)

 Feast with this outward grace because you have been invited to God’s table.
 God has joyfully and graciously invited you to His table.
 Our great host has prepared the meal and gotten the house ready.
 Even in all our unworthiness, we still receive an invite to this joyful feast.